The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 Art Department

-For most of us, it is challenging to fathom the effort to create all the artwork for the movies.
+For most people, the effort required to create all the artwork for the movies is challenging to comprehend.

 Remember Hogwarts Castle?
 During your Warner Bros.
 Studio tour in London, you will see the model built by 86 artists and crewmembers for the first movie.

-If we were to add all of the person-hours put into building and modifying the model, it would take over 74 years.
+If we were to add up all the person-hours spent building and modifying the model, it would amount to over 74 years.

 You will also see a lot of graphic designs, white card models, and technical drawings.